OST to Exchange Migration

 - Select ‘OST to Live Exchange’.

-- You can either keep the default job name or click the ‘New Job’ button to change the job name.
+- You can continue with the default job name or select the ‘New Job’ button if you prefer to change the job name.

 Step 2: Select the offline OST files